“These are America’s best and they deserve ours, but America’s veterans are not always getting it.”

 But underemployment remains a serious issue.
 Today’s jobs require more skills and education than ever before.
 Veterans can be at a disadvantage because while they are serving our country, they’re missing out on opportunities to get the education and skills needed to advance in the civilian workforce.

 Compounding the problem, employers are far less likely to understand the needs of military veterans because they are less likely to have served themselves.
 In my father’s generation, 12% of the population served in the armed forces.
 Almost everyone either served or had friends and family who served.
-Today less 1% serve in the military.
+Today less than 1% serve in the military.

 We need to do more to incentivize employers to hire veterans and educate them on the skills that veterans can provide to their workforce.